haydenmuhl/markdown-srd/dnd-5e-srd-5.1.md

 Open Game License v 1.0a Copyright 2000, Wizards of the Coast, LLC.
 System Reference Document 5.1 Copyright 2016, Wizards of the Coast, Inc.; Authors Mike Mearls, Jeremy Crawford, Chris Perkins, Rodney Thompson, Peter Lee, James Wyatt, Robert J. Schwalb, Bruce R. Cordell, Chris Sims, and Steve Townshend, based on original material by E. Gary Gygax and Dave Arneson.
 END OF LICENSE
-Not for resale.
-Permission granted to print or photocopy this document for personal use only.
-System Reference Document 5.1 2

   If you note any errors in this document, please let us know by emailing askdnd@wizards.com.
   Races